peterhinch/micropython-micro-gui/README.md

         elif reason == reg.EX_WB_IA or reason == reg.T_IA:
             self.led.value(False)
 ```
-Values for these constants allow for them to be combined with the bitwise `or`
+Values for these constants enable them to be combined with the bitwise `or`
 operator if you prefer that coding style:
 ```python
 if reason & (reg.EX_WA_IB | reg.T_IB):  # Leaving region heading down